Central to torch is the torch_tensor objects.

 to(device=NULL, dtype=NULL, non_blocking=FALSE, copy=FALSE, memory_format=torch_preserve_format) -> Tensor

-Returns a Tensor with the specified device
+Returns a Tensor with the specified device and

-(optional) dtype
+(optional) dtype.
+If dtype is

-it is inferred to be self$dtype
+NULL it is inferred to be self$dtype.
+When

-, tries to convert asynchronously with respect
+non_blocking, tries to convert asynchronously with respect

 to the host if possible, e.g., converting a CPU Tensor with pinned